vstinner/pythondev/windows.rst

 Python 2.7 is stuck forever on Visual Studio 2008 to not break the ABI, to keep the backward compatibility with all built extensions on the Python cheeseshop (PyPI).
+Obtaining VS 2008 is not nearly as simple or straightforward as it used to be and Python 2.7 is rapidly approaching the end of its support period.
+If you don't absolutely have to, we recommend not bothering to set things up to build 2.7!

 Compile CPython 2.7 on Windows using Visual Studio 2008 and 2010
 ----------------------------------------------------------------

-While Visual Studio 2008 is enough to build a basic Python 2.7 binary without OpenSSL nor Tkinter, installing Visual Studio 2008 **and** Visual Studio 2010 is recommended to get all dependencies including Tkinter.
+While Visual Studio 2008 alone is enough to build a full Python 2.7 binary with all standard extension modules, the standard method used to build 2.7 now requires installing both Visual Studio 2008 **and** Visual Studio 2010.

 Requirements: